vwade/node-builder/README.md

 * Completed the project scaffold and build pipeline, including TypeScript, tsup bundling, and ESLint flat config.
 * Added a GitHub Actions workflow that runs linting, build, and tests on every push or pull request against `codex-*` branches.
 * Landed the React canvas adapter with draggable node surfaces and default rendering, unlocking the upcoming edge creation work.
+* Introduced camera fitting utilities so the React viewport can center graph bounds with configurable padding ahead of the routing pass.

 ### Upcoming work